Days Countdown

 - NEAR Shoemaker: The first spacecraft to orbit and land on an asteroid, Eros, in 2001.

-- Dawn: Explored the asteroid Vesta and the dwarf planet Ceres, highlighting their differences and the role of water in their histories.
+- Dawn: Studied the asteroid Vesta and the dwarf planet Ceres, providing insight into their geological differences and the presence of water-related features.

-- OSIRIS-REx: Sample-return mission from asteroid Bennu, scheduled to return samples to Earth in 2023.
+- OSIRIS-REx: A sample-return mission from asteroid Bennu that delivered material back to Earth in 2023.

 Global Activities on International Asteroid Day